Optimise your LinkedIn profile with these top tips

 Use a professional image that you would want your future employer to see (it also increases search results!).
 It’s an obvious one, but nevertheless worth mentioning; don’t use a selfie from a drunken night out.
 Also, make sure the photo looks like you and not what you looked like 10 years ago!

 Include education and languages - If you speak a second language (or maybe even more than that) make sure you include it, employers are impressed with bilingual candidates and someone may be doing a specific search for languages that you can speak!
 You can add these in the skills section of your profile (alongside many other things!)

 Make sure your contact details are visible if you are actively looking.

 Add your CV onto your profile – you can add documents in the “about” section.
 Of course, only do this if you are happy for a range of people to see your CV and if people know you are actively looking.

 Build your network - Connecting with industry peers will not only increase the amount of content you receive in your newsfeed, but mean you also have access to news and updates relevant to the roles you’re interested in.
 Participating in discussions and commenting on relevant posts is a great way for you to build your network and form relationships.
 Also linkedin is a great place to ask for advice and people are open to networking, so if you connect with someone and there is something you want to ask, it's always worth trying!

 Check your profile regularly - Don’t let a message from a recruiter or potential employer sit in your inbox for days!
 It might be worth downloading the LinkedIn app so you get notifications straight away.

-Ask your boss (or ex-boss!) or other important stakeholders to give you recommendations on LinkedIn - It’s also okay to ask your friends, however, from a hiring manager’s/recruiter’s perspective, think about the credibility of the people you are asking.
+Ask for recommendations - start with your old managers, stakeholders, customers and clients.
+It’s also okay to ask your friends, however, from a hiring manager’s/recruiter’s perspective, think about the credibility of the people you are asking.